Dushyant-web/InternPilot/README.md

 * 🌐 Learning how to collaborate effectively on GitHub.

-START2CODE is an initiative project owned and organized by the **GitHub Club under Technova Society, SSCSE, Sharda University**, encouraging students to learn, build, collaborate, and contribute to real-world open-source projects.
+START2CODE is an initiative event owned and organized by the **GitHub Club under Technova Society, SSCSE, Sharda University**, encouraging students to learn, build, collaborate, and contribute to real-world open-source projects.

 <p align="center">
   <b>🚀 LEARN • BUILD • CONTRIBUTE 🚀</b>